Jompda/linux-configs/endeavour/README.md

 - what is up with GTK and zathura performance
 - cliphist not working properly
 - bar ram usage prevent color
+- sometimes hyprutils get fucked and prevents hyprland from loading some .so file. fix is to rebuild using yay